 - Enjoy the knowledge of how steep the slope of your line is, and go tell all your friends about it!

 Common misconceptions and mistakes

-You may ask yourself, "Hold on, I think I've seen this somewhere else.
-Doesn't something similar happen when you count the slope, or the rise over run?"
+You may ask yourself, "Hold on, I think I've seen this elsewhere.
+Doesn't something similar happen when you count the slope or the rise over run?"
 You're absolutely right.
-All three of these concepts: gradient, slope, and rise over run describe the same thing, and don't you worry, there is no difference between them.
+All three concepts: gradient, slope, and rise over run, describe the same thing, so don't worry, as there is no difference between them.

 You may also wonder how steep is steep; that is, what does the 2 in the above example tell us.
 Is it a lot, or is it not?
 Is the pretty skier going to be impressed by this number?
 Well, it's all a matter of perspective, and some may say one thing, while others will say the opposite.
 As a point of reference, you should remember that having a line parallel to the horizon is considered neutral here, as the gradient equals zero.
 When it rises (or falls), it becomes more and more like a line perpendicular to the horizon, where the slope goes to infinity when it rises (or minus infinity when it falls).